 RU addressing in an HE MU PPDU

 The Type and Subtype subfields in the Frame Control field and address type (individually addressed or group addressed) of MPDUs may be different across A-MPDUs in different RUs within the same HE MU PPDU.
+Address type (individually addressed or group addressed) and address values of MPDUs may be different inside an A-MPDU in an RU intended for multiple STAs. (#CID 14092, 13072, 13073)

 An AP shall set one or more elements in the TXVECTOR parameter array STA_ID_LIST, which represents the list of STAs that are the recipients of the transmitted HE MU PPDU as described in 27.11.1 (STA_ID_LIST).
 A STA_ID_LIST element with a particular value shall not appear more than once in the array except is the value is 2046, which identifies an unallocated RU.
 If an AP sets the TXVECTOR parameter STA_ID_LIST to match the 11 LSBs of the AID of a non-AP STA, then the non-AP STA may disregard any broadcast RU in the same HE MU PPDU.